Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/access-query-page.md

 ### Use dbt Explorer

-View dbt Explorer directly in the Query page to access your project lineage and project resources with access to tables, columns, metrics, and dimensions, and more — all integrated in the Query page interface.
+Kimiko accesses dbt Explorer directly in the Query page to view the project lineage and project resources with access to tables, columns, metrics, and dimensions, and more — all integrated in the Query page interface.

-This integrated view allows you to maintain your query workflow, while getting more context on models, semantic models, metrics, macros, and more.
-The integrated Explorer view provides you with:
+This integrated view allows users to maintain their query workflow, while getting more context on models, semantic models, metrics, macros, and more.
+The integrated Explorer view comes with:
 - Same search capabilities as Explorer
-- Allows you to narrow down displayed objects by type
+- Allows users to narrow down displayed objects by type
 - Hyperlink from SQL code `ref` to the corresponding Explorer page

-To access dbt Explorer, click on the **Explorer** icon on the top right of the Query page.
+To access dbt Explorer, click on the **Explorer** icon in the [Query console sidebar menu](/docs/cloud/navigate-query-page#query-console-sidebar-menu).

 <Lightbox src="/img/docs/query-page/qp-explorer.png" width="90%" title="Query page integrated with dbt Explorer" />

 ## Considerations
 - You can save and bookmark frequently used queries for yourself.
-Sharing those queries with others will be available soon.
+Coming soon: Sharing those queries with others.
 - The query page uses your development credentials to query.
 You have the ability to query against any object in any environment.
-- Every jinja function uses [`defer --favor-state`](/reference/node-selection/defer) to resolve Jinja.
+- Every Jinja function uses [`defer --favor-state`](/reference/node-selection/defer) to resolve Jinja.
 - Coming soon: The ability to select the environment you use to resolve your `refs`.

 <!-- this can move to another page -->